eiskasten/wc-beacon/README.md

 Wondercard Beacon is a command-line application to distribute Pokémon generation IV wondercards over Wi-Fi using a computer.
+It is just a Pokémon Distribution Rom, but for the PC.

 ## Features

 - Distributing wondercards via Wi-Fi
 - Decrypting wondercards dumped from distributions

+## Differences to the Pokémon Distribution Rom

+advantages:

+- Does not require an additional Nintendo DS or a flashcart
+- No patching of roms is required, thus making interchanging the wondercard much quicker
+- Configuring (e.g. region) does not require any patching
+- Fully legal since no roms which are intellectual property of Nintendo are involved

+disadvantages:

+- Does not behave exactly like the Pokémon Distribution Rom
+- May not be compatible with all Wi-Fi chips

 ## Installation